vkayy/vkdb/README.md

   .clear();
 ```

-Moreover, you could play around with the vq rpl by running `vkdb::Database::runPrompt()` or `vkdb::VQ::runPrompt()`.
+Moreover, you could play around with the vq REPL by running `vkdb::Database::runPrompt()` or `vkdb::VQ::runPrompt()`.
 The former operates on the database you call from, whilst the latter operates on a reserved database called `interpreter_default`.

-The default REPL is generally for experimental purposes—there's not much to gain besides having a vq playground.
+The default REPL is generally for experimental purposes—there's not much to gain from it in practice besides having a vq playground.

 ```cpp
 #include <vkdb/vq.h>